ConservationColorado/conservationcolorado.github.io/content/en/blog/migrating-password-managers/index.md

 ### Planned the migration from all angles

-We planned this step carefully to avoid losing data and to ensure that people have continuous access to the secrets they need to do their work!
-We identified the what, who, and who of other password managers in use at your organization.
+We planned this step carefully to avoid losing data and to ensure that people had continuous access to the secrets they need to do their work!
+We identified the who, what, and how of all the password managers in use at our organization.

 Our password management scenario was challenging.
 We never had a password manager used organization-wide.
 As a result, we had five total scenarios: